This post is the first in a series of articles related to a study of the Korean people through their arts, particularly their furniture.

 THE PATH TO AFTERLIFE – ANCESTOR WORSHIP

-“PAN GOK” is the process of bringing back the spirit of a deceased person by carrying a small spirit bier called “YO YEO” during the funeral to the burial site and then back home along the same route.
+“PAN GOK” is the process of bringing back the spirit of a deceased person by carrying a small spirit bier called “YONG YEO” during the funeral to the burial site and then back home along the same route.

 Methodist Missions in Korea between 1890 and late 1920.